MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-provider-solution.md

 ## Create a new provider solution

+To create a new provider solution, follow these steps.

 1. Go to the [Power App Maker Portal](https://make.powerapps.com) and sign in with your IOM credentials.
 1. Go to **Solutions**.
 1. Select **New solution**.